Skip to content

 Christoph from CareElite - Plastic-free living

-PS: Nowadays, we spend much more time in front of screens than we used to.
-The excessive use of computers and smartphones is of course not without health effects and is a common cause of headaches.
+PS: Nowadays, we humans spend much more time at screens than we used to.
+Of course, excessive use of computers and smartphones is not without health effects and is considered a common cause of headaches.
 A Digital Detox (the conscious time-out without digital devices) can help you in this regard.
-You can find out the best way to do this next in the linked article.
+How this works best, you will now learn next in the linked article.

 References:

-₁ Robert Koch Institute (RKI): Migraine and tension headache in Germany.
-Prevalence and disease severity as part of the burden of disease study BURDEN 2020 - Journal of Health Monitoring S6/2020, available at https://www.rki.de/DE/Content/Gesundheitsmonitoring/Gesundheitsberichterstattung/GBEDownloadsJ/JoHM_S6_2020_Migraene_Spannungskopfschmerz.html.
+โ‚ Robert Koch Institute (RKI): Migraine and tension headache in Germany.
+Prevalence and disease severity in the BURDEN 2020 - Journal of Health Monitoring S6/2020 disease burden study, available at https://www.rki.de/DE/Content/Gesundheitsmonitoring/Gesundheitsberichterstattung/GBEDownloadsJ/JoHM_S6_2020_Migraene_Spannungskopfschmerz.html.
 [14.09.2023].

 Christoph Schulz